hkagei/regex-tutorial/gist-template.md

 # Regular Expressions (RegEx) Tutorial

 For this tutorial, I will be explaining what a Regular Expression (RegEx for short) is all about, and how it is used to verify a search term.
 A regular expression (or RegEx) is a series of characters which define a specific search pattern.
+One of the things RegEx is used to look for is certain patterns of characters within a string, which can be very useful when it comes to validating emails using applications such as Node.js or MongoDB.

 ## Summary